We’re working with a broad coalition to put an end to whaling in Iceland. Again.

 We launched a public awareness campaign, engaging with politicians at all levels of government, from Iceland’s parliament to Reykjavik’s local City Council.
 We visited 200 different schools, teaching the next generation about better alternatives to commercial whaling.

 In the process, we found new partners as well.
 The Association of Icelandic Tourism Operators worked with us to bolster the country’s whale watching industry.
-With our Meet Us Don’t Eat Us campaign, we reduced demand for whale meat, and worked with the fishing and restaurant industries us promote alternatives to whale meat.
+With our Meet Us Don’t Eat Us campaign, we reduced demand for whale meat, and worked with the fishing and restaurant industries to promote alternatives to whale meat.

 Today, our work is paying off.
 Over one-third of the members of parliament oppose whaling.
 The number of restaurants that serve whale meat has plummeted, as has public demand for the product.